TheLastGimbus/the.lastgimbus.com/content/blog/crafting-battery-powered-thingy-with-attiny85.md

 // TODO: Photo of final result

 ### What it will do
-I want it to be like a standard light/torch - you have a single button that you click to enable it, then it changes modes, then it turns off.
+I want it to work like a standard light/torch - you have a single button that you click to enable it, then it changes modes, then it turns off.
 From user perspective, this is blatantly simple.
 But form electrical/programming side, it may be a challenge.

 The modes/functions:
 - some pretty animations like rainbow etc